 Another pretty fantastic number – Pinterest is responsible for generating 90% of all the social media shares on the internet!
 Those social shares have the ability to create massive website traffic.

-Personally, nearly 80% of my blog traffic comes directly from Pinterest.
-Mostly because of Pinteresting Strategies.
+Personally, over 80% of my blog traffic comes directly from Pinterest.
+80%!

 Pinterest is a Visual Search Engine

 People (mostly women, but male users are on the rise) flock to Pinterest for inspiration, ideas, product recommendations, and more.